 Education Material for Women at High Risk

 We hope to provide you with information and support that will enable you to experiment and to explore ways of feeling better that best match your needs.
 Below you will find links to some of the educational information that is applicable to women who have been identified as being at high risk for the development of breast cancer.
-In addition, further information can be gathered at our UCSF Cancer Resource Center or by talking with your doctor.
+In addition, further information can be gathered at our UCSF Patient and Family Cancer Support Center or by talking with your doctor.

 - UCSF Cancer Genetics and Prevention Program